Reform of Vocational Education - Frequently Asked Questions

-On 13 February 2019, the Education Minister Chris Hipkins announced a major proposal to reform Vocational Education and Training (also referred to as VET) in New Zealand.
-This is known as the Review of Vocational Education (ROVE).
-The reform proposes to bring together New Zealand’s ITPs under the New Zealand Institute of Skills and Technology, which would continue to be state-owned and funded.
+On 1 August 2019, the Education Minister Chris Hipkins announced a major proposal to reform Vocational Education and Training (also referred to as VET) in New Zealand.
+This is known as the Review of Vocational Education (RoVE).

 Does Wintec support this change?